 In light of all worldly events that occur out of humans ‘doing’, I wanted to write this to bring forth some ideas I know to be true from my work; from speaking with colleagues, close friends, and from simply witnessing the insidious slurs in recent world events.
 It has to do with these three words: fear, anger and hate.

 Let me explain.

-You see, the word “fear” has become a buzzword in wellness, health and self-improvement circles.
-And it’s getting thrown around (carelessly I might add) like cheap confetti.
+The word ‘fear’ has become a buzzword in wellness, health and self-improvement circles, and it’s getting thrown around carelessly.

 ‘Let go of your fear.’

 ‘Feel no fear.’

 (A recent click on Amazon with the word “fear” gives you a plethora of titles!)

 But without this basic biologically body-based emotion, we would have no signals to let us know something isn’t safe.
 We wouldn’t know when to run, to fight, or to play dead.
 We need fear.
 But we get into trouble when we freeze alongside our fear and stay frozen.